The NVR Accreditation Module

 About the Course

-Successful Completion of The PartnershipProjects Accreditation Module (AM) makes NVR Practitioners eligible for Accreditation with The NVR Association (NVRA Level III); the professional body that regulates and accredits NVR practice in the UK.
+Successful Completion of The PartnershipProjects Accreditation Module (AM) makes NVR Practitioners eligible for Accreditation with The NVR Association (NVRA Level 3); the professional body that regulates and accredits NVR practice in the UK.
 Individuals are then able to use the title ‘NVRA Accredited Practitioner’*.
 This is the highest level of NVR qualification available in the UK.

 The AM will be facilitated by two Accredited Practitioners / Trainers / Supervisors who have considerable experience of applying NVR with families and in a variety of settings.
 The module consists of up to 10 x 3 hour evening seminars that take place weekly online (an additional 2-hour first week introduction session and a 1-hour ending session are optional) .
 Each cohort will be made up of no less than 7 and no more than 10 practitioners.
 In order to join the AM individuals should have already successfully completed the PartnershipProjects Advanced Certificate in NVR Practice (NVRA Level II) which includes the coursework component: see full information here on Evaluation & Certification: https://www.partnershipprojectsuk.com/training-workshops/booking-evaluation-certification/